cu-mkp/edition-webpages/docs/about/digital.md

 Digital Development of the Making and Knowing Website
 ======

+Intro summary: minimal computing, content and digital development at the same time - point towards essays

 * Facsimile Images of Ms. Fr.
 640 (Draft)
 * Markup and Encoding of the Text of Ms. Fr.
 640 (Draft)
 * \[Use of the XML in the Edition\] (TODO) - Nick?